 - Route Density: Route density is a beautiful thing.
 It means that within your region, territory, or service area – you’re scheduling orders near each other.
 The closer your stops are together on a route, the more efficient your route proves to be.

 With increased route density, you can benefit by:

 - Plan more time with customers

 - Lower fuel costs

 Map out your current customer base and see if you can group orders together.
-Determine if you should limit or expand service areas depending on volume of business.
+Determine if you should limit or expand service areas depending on the volume of business.

 Leverage a mixed fleet

 - Depending on your business model and areas served, you may want to invest in different modes of transportation.
 With the rise of eBike popularity, there are benefits to businesses as well.
 Including, less fuel consumption, the ability to cut through alleys or parks, fewer maintenance costs, and are comparable to vans with drops/stops.

 - Plan routes based on driver availability and vehicle load/weight capacity.
 This will ensure you’re running an efficient day – and as a result, your drivers will be more productive and accountable.